 Ready for a change?
 Take the first step to living a life of full time travel.

 7. Split your meals

 Even though we often bring our own food, we also like experiencing some of the dining options at Great Wolf Lodge.
-One way we save money on our meals is by splitting them.
+One way we save money at Great Wolf Lodge for meals is by splitting them.

 In general, for our family of four, this either means my husband and I share an entree while the kids each get a kids meal, or we order two or three entrees and eat the food family style.

 When we did this at our last trip to Great Wolf Lodge, we were able to save around $50, including potential tax and tip!